SatvikR/liveassist/README.md

 - [ ] RabbitMQ fanout exchange
 - [ ] Replicate user data on nuntius
 - [ ] Replicate channel data on nuntius
+- [ ] Retry postgres connections for amnis and populus